iogf/crocs/README.md

 The actual implementation supports most Python regex features, groups, named groups, sets, lookahead, lookbehind etc.

-what if you need to implement a regex to solve the problem below?
+What if you need to implement a regex to solve the problem below?

 **Problem:** Match mails whose domain ends with 'br'  and the hostname contains 'python' at the beginning.
 Make sure that the first letter in the mail name is in the set [a-z] as well.

-**YRegex:**
+If you decide to use crocs's yregex approach then you could have comments around statements and you could test seperately each one of the sub patterns.
+It should improve your reasoning and slow down development/debugging time.

 ~~~python
 from crocs.regex import Seq, Include, Repeat, Join, NamedGroup, Include